Suitable for Key Stage 1 and pupils with special educational needs or disabilities.

 This activity encourages children to identify birds in their natural environment

-5. using their observations and ideas to suggest answers to questions
+- Asking questions and using their observations and ideas to suggest answers to questions.

 Outline of the activity